 220 W. 33rd St. | 312-265-0219

 I had always known L.A. to be more of a vegetable town than a gluten-heavy one, despite Nancy Silverton’s gem, Pizzeria Mozza.
 The toppings in L.A. are always dynamic, seasonal and bursting with flavor.
 The crusts?
 Usually more “meh” than my goodness.
 But things are changing on the West Coast, as a new crop has emerged.
-Not just seasonal, artisan pies, but even a few NYC slices.
+Not just seasonal, artisan pies, but even a few NYC slices and some stellar Sicilians.
 Some of the pies (mostly Neo-Neapolitan and Artisan) are truly worth sitting in your car for an hour to get to.
 Here are some of my favorites across all categories.

 Joe Vitale moved out to L.A. after working at the legendary slice joint on Carmine and Bleeker, opening his first location in Santa Monica in 2007.
 Two years later, he opened on the Sunset Strip (the shop I visited).
 I really didn’t expect much, but a friend from New York (now living in Chicago) told me it was definitely worth a stop.
 There are now four locations in L.A. and a food truck.

 The slice is remarkable.
 It’s got that lightly browned undercarriage, with just a bit of crispness; easily foldable, with cheese placement evenly distributed and a zesty tomato sauce that complements the slightly charred edges.
 If I wasn’t headed to another place to eat that day, I would have easily ordered a second slice.

 Candace & Charles Nelson, the couple behind Sprinkles Cupcakes, opened Pizzana in Brentwood with partners Chris (yes, the actor) and Caroline O’Donnell.
 The pizzas are made in the Neo-Neapolitan style, and created by Naples-born master pizzaiolo Daniele Uditi.